-Department of Infectious Disease Epidemiology & Dynamics (IDED)
+Department of Infectious Disease Epidemiology and International Health (IDE-IH)

-The Department of Infectious Disease Epidemiology & Dynamics conducts research on the epidemiology and control of infectious diseases of public health importance.
-Work is carried out in low-, middle- and high-income countries, including the United Kingdom, in close collaboration with partners in each country.
-The Department has three groups:
+The Department of Infectious Disease Epidemiology and International Health conducts research on the epidemiology and control of infectious diseases, and other topics relevant for global public health.
+Work is carried out in low-, middle- and high-income countries, including in the United Kingdom, in close collaboration with country partners and global stakeholders.